acrolinx/platform-api/README.md

       However with the new API, we think that there’s no need for an SDK in most use cases.
       Once we’ve released the Acrolinx Platform API, we'll decide based on feedback if and which SDKs we’re providing.
-* Can we put hierarchies in the document reference, for example: `<book>`, `<chapter>`, `<section>` so the analytics would group all check results for the book, chapter and so on?
+* Can we put hierarchies in the document reference, for example: `<book>`, `<chapter>`, `<section>` so the analytics would group all check results for the book, chapter, and so on?
     + If you want to group content, you should use document custom fields.
       These will also be available via the API.
       The document reference is important for identifying a piece of content but it isn’t used to group content.